Eligijus112/api-book/api-book/_build/html/_sources/intro.md

 With this book, I want explain various popular concepts used in web development and API creation for a math grad and not a developer - something I wish I had when I started my developer journey.

 I hope that after reading this, alot of statistical folks will get rid of their imposter syndrome as developers and will start creating production ready APIs that serve machine learning models to the world!

+# Contributions

+If you enjoyed the book and feel like donating, feel free to do so.
+The link to do a one time donation is [via Stripe](https://buy.stripe.com/14k17A6lQ8lAat2aEI).

+Additionaly, if you want me to add another chapter or to expand an existing one, please create an issue on [Github](https://github.com/Eligijus112/api-book)